dushmanta05/hashnode/cly6r87vo000108lebez9gq33.md

 ### **Ignoring specific folders:**

-If you want to ignore specific folders or files from the structured output, use the `-I` flag followed by the folder or file name.
-For example, to ignore the `node_modules`, `.git` folder and `.env` file:
+To ignore specific folders or files in the structured output, use the `-I` flag followed by the folder or file name.
+For example, to ignore the `node_modules`, `.git` folder and `.env` file we can specify the command like this:

 ```bash
 tree -I 'node_modules|.git|.env'